clungu/clungu.github.io/_posts/2020-11-22-Distilling_a_Random_Forest_with_a_single_DecisionTree.md

+---
-# Distilling a Random Forest with a single DecisionTree
+title: Distilling a Random Forest with a single DecisionTree
+tags:
+    - decision tree
+    - optimizations
+    - deploy
+    - code
+mathjax: true
+header:
+  teaser: /assets/images/2020-11-22-Distilling_a_Random_Forest_with_a_single_DecisionTree_files/2020-11-22-Distilling_a_Random_Forest_with_a_single_DecisionTree_19_0.svg
+---

 On HackerNews there was a topic discussed at some point about ways to distill knowledge from a complex (almost black box) large tree ensamble (a RandomForest with lots of sub-trees was used as an example).